 Projects and Partners

 INGSA has a long history of working in Europe with a diverse set of partners.
-In 2016, the European Commission hosted the 2nd International Conference on Science Advice to Governments, setting up an ongoing and productive relationship between INGSA and Europe.
+In 2016, the European Commission hosted the 2nd International Conference on Science Advice to Governments, marking the start of an ongoing and productive relationship between INGSA and European institutions.

 If you or your organisation would like to discuss collaboration with INGSA-Europe on a project or capacity development workshop, Contact Us.